tbaums/d2l-en/chapter_preliminaries/pandas.md

 while deletion ignores missing values.
 Here we will consider imputation.

-By integer-location based indexing (`iloc`), we split `data` into `inputs` and `outputs`, where the former takes the first 2 columns while the later only keeps the last column.
+By integer-location based indexing (`iloc`), we split `data` into `inputs` and `outputs`, where the former takes the first 2 columns while the latter only keeps the last column.
 For numerical values in `inputs` that are missing, we replace the "NaN" entries with the mean value of the same column.

 ```{.python .input}